ML4SE2022/group5/README.md

 ### Prepare the dataset

+This project uses the `ManyTypes4TypeScript` dataset.
+For further details, we recommend visitng the [CodeXGLUE](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/TypePrediction-TypeScript) repository, the [Zenodo record](https://zenodo.org/record/6387001), or the consulting authors' [MSR '22 publication](https://www.kevinrjesse.com/pdfs/ManyTypes4TypeScript.pdf).
 Due to size limitations, we do not include the dataset in this repository.
 To obtain the dataset and preprocess it:

 First, enter the `dataset` directory: